 - Make the crust

 - 3. Adjust an oven rack to the middle position and heat the oven to 350°F (175°C).
 Bake the crust until golden brown, about 20 minutes.
+Let cool on a wire rack.

 - Make the filling